Sexual Misconduct and Sexual Assault Policy

 The following represents the procedure for resolving incidents where sexual misconduct and/or assault has been alleged.

-- The complainant may have another person present information at discussions of the complaint.
+2. The complainant may have another person present information at discussions of the complaint (see section c).

-- After discussion with the Vice President for Student Life, an official investigative officer will be appointed to formally review the complaint.
+3. After discussion with the Title IX Coordinator, two official investigative officers will be appointed to formally review the complaint.
 The complainant submits a signed complaint describing the incident and requesting a formal investigation.
-In some cases it may be appropriate for the designated officer to draft the complaint.
-Additional investigative officers may be designated by the president of the College as needed (see item #7, Complaint process).
+In some cases, it may be appropriate for the designated officers to draft the complaint.

-- The complaint will be shown to the accused person, who may then file a written response within five (5) working days.
+4. The complaint will be shown to the respondent, who may then file a written response within five (5) business days.

 The proceedings described here are not those of a court of law and the participation of legal counsel is not permitted during these discussions.